-After the Indaba, Cinjon invited me to join an experiment in distributed teaching and learning that he founded, known as Depth First Learningwww.depthfirstlearning.com.
-One thing I particularly like about DFL is its emphasis on navigating a path through “paper space” to explain a core idea or story.
-The story we chose as the backbone for our DFL was that of the Wasserstein GANarxiv.org, which in case you don’t know is an insightful twist on the ordinary Generative Adversarial Netpapers.nips.cc, involving many interesting ideas in probability theoryWikipedia and optimal transportWikipedia.
+After the Indaba, Cinjon invited me to join an experiment he is running in distributed teaching and learning called Depth First Learningwww.depthfirstlearning.com.
+One innovation that particularly resonated with me was the effort DFL makes to plot a path through “paper space”, as a way to explain a core idea or story.
+The story we chose as the backbone for our DFL was that of the Wasserstein GANarxiv.org, which if you don’t know is an insightful twist on the ordinary Generative Adversarial Netpapers.nips.cc involving many interesting ideas in probability theoryWikipedia and optimal transportWikipedia.

 You can find the finished product herewww.depthfirstlearning.com.
-James did all the work — I merely asked the occasional foolish question and helped transcribe some of the video we recorded.
+In case I appear to be taking the credit, let me emphasize that James did all the hard work — I merely asked the occasional question, shared my intuitions where I felt they could aid the others, and helped to transcribe some of the video we recorded.

 One major function of learning experiences like DFL is to give one enough time to build intuition about the mathematics involved.
 To that end, I coded up some visualizations of how various divergence and distance measures behave for some simple distributions.
 In all cases we use a normal distribution as a “probe”: the density plots show the distance between this probe distribution and the target distribution, as a function of the probe’s $\mu$ and $\sigma$.
 The Laplace approximations to the modes of the target are shown as red dots.
 These Laplace approximations are illustrative because we might expect that the probe will experience a minimum when it coincides with one of these approximations, since they represent local Normal approximations to that mode.